deephdc/DEEP-OC-generic-dev/README.md

 ### Directly from Docker Hub

-To run the Docker container directly from Docker Hub and start using jupyter notebook or jupyterlab run the following command:
+To run the Docker container directly from Docker Hub and start using jupyter notebook / jupyterlab or vscode run the following command:

 ```bash
 $ docker run -ti -p 5000:5000 -p 6006:6006 -p 8888:8888 deephdc/deep-oc-generic-dev